<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 To learn more about the certificate, please contact the Director of GPS, Dr. Eban Goodstein, ebangood@bard.edu.
 Please APPLY HERE.

-OSUN NETWORK COLLABORATIVE COURSES in the CERTIFICATE
+GHEA 21 COURSES in the CERTIFICATE

-Sustainable Development and Social Enterprise.
-The UN’s Sustainable Development Goals highlights 17 key areas for global progress, ranging from food security to women’s empowerment to climate change action.
+Researching Climate Solutions.
+(CORE) The UN’s Sustainable Development Goals highlights 17 key areas for global progress, ranging from food security to women’s empowerment to climate change action.
 One way to achieve these goals is through social enterprise: for-profit and non-profit organizations whose mission is to advance one or more of the SDGs.
 This collaborative, cross-institution course explores the global drivers of change that led to the UN SDG’s, with a particular focus on Social Enterprise solutions.
 The course combines in-person instruction with a global classroom, where students convene each week in a common zoom space to share ideas.
 Participating schools have included BRAC University in Bangladesh, the American Universities of Central Asia (in Kyrgyzstan) and of Bulgaria, Universidad de Los Andes in Colombia, Bard and others.
 The experiential component of the course engages students in conducting shared research projects on local enterprise ecosystems focused on solutions to the SDG’s.

 Social Entrepreneurship.
-In this course, students develop their own ideas for non-profit or for-profit businesses that work to solve social and environmental challenges.
+(CORE) In this course, students develop their own ideas for non-profit or for-profit businesses that work to solve social and environmental challenges.
 The course combines in-person instruction with a global classroom, where students convene each week in a common zoom space to share ideas.
 Participating schools have included BRAC University in Bangladesh, the American Universities of Central Asia (in Kyrgyzstan) and of Bulgaria, Universidad de Los Andes in Colombia, Bard and others.
 Past certificate courses have incubated powerful social business ideas in Bangladesh and the US.
 The course culminates in a “shark tank for sustainability” among and between teams from the different universities.
 The course includes readings and discussion focused on social issues related to entrepreneurship: drivers of change, from decarbonization to AI; delinking growth from material throughput; urban-based innovation ecosystems; social obstacles to risk taking; working on multi-disciplinary teams; language, power and gender dynamics in entrepreneurship; deconstructing the archetypes of entrepreneurship.

 Leading Change for Sustainability.
-This course focuses on how to create progressive change with an organization.
+(ELECTIVE) This course focuses on how to create progressive change with an organization.
 Student teams develop and advance proposals for organizational innovation within their university or their workplace.
 Examples might include net zero global warming goals, expansion of local food offerings, improved daycare or transportation for students and workers, or improved recycling system.
 The course combines in-person instruction with a global classroom, where students convene each week in a common zoom space to share ideas.
 Participating schools have included BRAC University in Bangladesh, the American Universities of Central Asia (in Kyrgyzstan) and of Bulgaria, Universidad de Los Andes in Colombia, Bard and others.
 Past certificate courses have incubated powerful social business ideas in Bangladesh and the USTopics include leadership skills; critical conversations; understanding why change fails more often than it succeeds; key factors that drive successful organizational change; the role of the change facilitator; and tools for designing and facilitating processes that bring forth the group intelligence.